 It’s important to note that wear and tear is not the same thing as damage.
 Wear and tear is inevitable, and the cost to restore the unit can’t be covered by your tenant.
 Examples of wear and tear are tiny scratches on the wall, worn-out carpets, and faded walls on the exterior.
 On the other hand, the damage is due to your tenant’s neglect to take care of the unit.
 Hence, the costs to repair the property can be taken from their security deposit.

 How to charge tenants for damages to a rental property?

 Even though your tenant has paid a security deposit, you can’t use the amount to cover the cost of repairs if they don’t agree to the deduction.
 They need to give you the go signal, otherwise, you will get in legal trouble.
 This is because they need to be given the opportunity to challenge what you’re charging them for.
 If they think you’re being unreasonable, you can ask the courts to decide.

-In general, you need to consider certain factors to determine if it can be considered as damage, or if it’s only wear and tear.
+In general, you need to consider certain factors to determine if it can be considered damage, or if it’s only wear and tear.
 For instance, was the item that was damaged brand-new, or has it been in the property for ages?
 What could have caused the item to get damaged in the first place?

 If it does fall under the classification of “damage”, you then need to get estimates from multiple contractors.
 You can’t count on guesswork to determine how much it’ll take to repair the damage.
-You can also partner with a property management agent to get an estimate of the costs for repairs.
+You can also partner with a multi-family property management agent to get an estimate of the costs for repairs.